pstarz7/Shiro-Firmware-v1/README.md

 ## Shiro Firmware version-1 (BETA)

-# Shiro - Your ESP32 Desk Pet 🤖
+# SHIRO - Your ESP32 Desk Pet 🤖

 Hello!
 This is the firmware (the code) for Shiro, a little robot friend that lives on your desk.